[?] Subscribe To The Bookkeeping Blog

 Before you can enter the expense information into QuickBooks, you need a form for the employee or owner to submit.

-Microsoft has a free Expense Report template (Excel 2007) at office.microsoft.com> Templates> Industry-specific templates> Accounting and finance templates> Expense report.
+Microsoft has a free Expense Report template (Excel 2010) at office.microsoft.com> Templates> Excel> Expense report.

 How to Pay Yourself as a Business Owner

-Often when you are just starting out in business, the question arises, "How do you pay a sole proprietor?".
+Often when you are just starting out in business, the question arises, "How do you pay a sole proprietor (or the owner of a limited liability corporation-LLC)?".
 It's a good question.

 You deserve to be paid for working in your business.
-So remember, it's a good practice to begin right from the start ...
+So remember, a best practice to begin right from the start is to ...
 PAY YOURSELF ...
 Sorry for raising my voice. :-(

-Paying yourself on a regular schedule shows discipline and allows you to continue feeling the joy of living pay cheque to pay cheque just a little longer! :O)
+Paying yourself on a regular schedule takes discipline and allows you to continue the illusion / feel the joy of living pay cheque to pay cheque just a little longer! :O)

 The bookkeeping entry you will record in your books for each personal draw (paycheck) to yourself is: